koedi/tira-loska/documentation/week3.md

 For DFS, I created my own implementation of stack - MyStack - which I plan to use as part of DFS recursion.
 Also class Cell is created for this purpose and to be placed in MyStack.

+After I finished DFS implementation without MyStack is time to say goodbye to MyStack and Cell classes.
+Luckily there is a another way to implement recursion through all unvisited neighbours.
+Is it faster?
+I don't know.
+Is it cleaner?
+Probably.
+Is it "more sophisticated"?
+Well, no. I'll leave MyStack implmentation (do not delete) in case there is still need for it.

 ### Test actions implemented:
 - [x] Checkstyle